How To Treat Skin Burns From Hot Water | Quick Relief Guide

 Burn healing follows predictable phases depending on severity:

-• The Inflammatory Phase (Days 1-4): The body responds by sending white blood cells to remove dead tissue; redness and swelling peak here.
+1. The Inflammatory Phase (Days 1-4): The body responds by sending immune cells to clear damaged tissue; redness and swelling are often greatest during this stage.

-• The Proliferative Phase (Days 4-21): Your body starts rebuilding new tissue layers through collagen production; new blood vessels form supporting growth.
+2. The Proliferative Phase (Days 4-21): Your body starts rebuilding tissue through collagen production, and new blood vessels form to support healing.

-• The Remodeling Phase (Weeks 3-12+): The repaired skin strengthens gradually though scar tissue forms which may fade over months depending on care quality.
+3. The Remodeling Phase (Weeks 3-12+): The repaired skin gradually strengthens, though scar tissue may remain and continue to improve over time.

 Treating Scars Post-Burn: Long-Term Skin Care Tips

-Even after wounds heal fully from hot water burns, scars can remain visible affecting appearance and mobility if near joints.
+Even after wounds heal fully from hot water burns, scars can remain visible and may affect comfort or mobility if near joints.

 The Role of Medical Professionals in Severe Cases